How Organ Donation Works

 The recipient will work with his transplant team during the recovery process to prevent rejection of the organ, stave off infections, and ensure the proper medications and tests are provided.

 By signing up to be an organ donor, you actually save a life.
-In fact, a single organ donor can save up to 8 lives.
+In fact, the organ donor facts show that a single organ donor can save up to 8 lives.

 If you’d like to learn more about organ donation or read personal stories from our team, visit our Organ Donation page.